Best 10 SAST Tools For Development Teams (2026)

 CodeQL

-A powerful, source-available tool for security code analysis, now part of GitHub, that enables querying code to identify vulnerabilities.
+A source-available tool for security code analysis, now part of GitHub, that enables querying code to identify vulnerabilities.

 13